152, Harley Street, London, W1G 7LH

 Acne Scarring

-Professor Firas Al-Niaimi has published many scientific articles on acne scars and these can be found in the publications section of the website.
+Professor Firas Al-Niaimi has published numerous scientific papers on the treatment of acne scars, reflecting his extensive experience and expertise in this field.
+These publications can be found in the Publications section of this website.

 BOOK NOW